Baja Gray Whale Watching

 • Items of a personal nature

-ALL PRICES IN US DOLLARS.
-We will do our best to adhere to the itineraries and trip descriptions listed on our website.
-However, tour itineraries or sub contractors (such as taxi, cruise boats or hotels) may change slightly due to reasons beyond our control including but not limited to Acts of God, wind, waves, inclement weather or other.
-We always welcome you to call us to clarify any item - often this is the best way to fully clarify expectations - call us collect or on our toll-free number.
-You will be sent pre-trip email with latest details within a month of your tour - it is your responsibility to check in with us prior to your trip to see if you have all the information you need.
+We do our best to adhere to the itineraries and trip descriptions listed on our website.
+However, we reserve the right to change the itinerary should we feel we can improve your whale-watching experience or for any other reason.
+Also, tour itineraries or subcontractors (such as taxi, cruise boats or hotels) may change slightly due to reasons beyond our control including, but not limited to, Acts of God, wind, waves, inclement weather or other factors.
+We always welcome you to call us to clarify any concerns or questions you may have.
+We provide all our guests with a pre-trip email with the most current details within a month of your tour.
+It is your responsibility to read all communications that we send you.
 We will always do our best to provide you with the best possible tour and to fully meet your expectations to the best of our ability.

 Reviews